CamiloAPR/docker-compose-wp-dev/README.md

 *So, this _docker-compose_ file will mount a virtual environment for you to develop a WordPress site, using the Latest WordPress version available*.

 # INSTRUCTIONS
-Run the following commands where the docker-compose file is located:
+Run the following command where the docker-compose file is located:

 `docker-compose up`